 2. The Christian dispensation (a.k.a. the kingdom of heaven in mystery)

 3. The Millennium (a.k.a. the dispensation of the fullness of times; Eph.
-1:10) This will be when the kingdom of heaven will exert its direct influence over the entire earth, in open and outward manifestation – a time when every eye will see.
+1:10) This will be when the kingdom of heaven will exert its direct influence over the entire earth, in open and outward manifestation of power and glory – a time when every eye will see.

 A remnant returns from Babylon to rebuild the city walls and temple, with the renewal of worship.
-Important distinctions however exist – the Ark of the Covenant is missing and Jehovah’s presence and glory has returned to heaven.
-God has given world rule and dominion into the hands of the Gentiles, and Israel is in servitude to them.
+Important distinctions however exist – the Ark of the Covenant is missing and Jehovah’s presence and glory (shekinah) had returned to heaven.
+God gave world rule and dominion into the hands of the Gentiles, and Israel is in servitude to them.

 The Christian Dispensation (the Kingdom of Heaven in mystery) – When the Baptist came he taught that the kingdom of heaven was “at hand.”
 Jesus taught the same thing (Matt.
 4:17).
 When He sent His disciples out in Matthew ten (10), He instructed them with the same message.
 The new dispensation was soon to begin.
 This term or label – the kingdom of heaven – is unique to the gospel of Matthew.
 Only there does the Holy Spirit use it.
 The most important teaching to understand concerning the constitution of this new dispensation is the parable of the wheat and tares (Matt.
 13:24-30).
 The dispensation, and therefore the kingdom of heaven as it presently exists, takes the form of a spoiled crop in a field, remaining there unchanged to the end of this age.
 The spoiled crop is Christendom developing in the world (Matt.
 13:37-43).
 Also it is characteristic of the Christian dispensation that it doesn’t begin until the Son of Man goes away.
 This paves the way for the Holy Spirit being sent down from heaven, and the true church beginning on the day of Pentecost.
 Until then, the dispensation, the kingdom of heaven, was still “at hand.”
 The “when?” isn’t directly answered in Matthew’s gospel, but it certainly is taught by Jesus in John’s (John 7:37-39, 16:7).